 Graduate Assistantships are awarded to qualified students on a competitive basis and include a stipend and a partial or full tuition waiver.
 Positions range from assisting faculty members with research and teaching, to working with the Kentucky Folklife Program and the Kentucky Museum, to special opportunities funded by grants and other sources.

-In These Mountains Graduate Student Fellowships with funding provided by South Arts for students who are legal residents of an Appalachian Regional Commission county in Kentucky, North Carolina, Ohio, Tennessee, Virginia or West Virginia
+Funding may be available in 2023-2024 for the South Arts In These Mountains Graduate Student Fellowships for students who are legal residents of an Appalachian Regional Commission county in Kentucky, North Carolina, Ohio, Tennessee, Virginia or West Virginia.

 Choose your path